 Grilled Texas Goat Cheese Sandwiches with Pickled Peaches

-The Lodge Restaurant of Castle Hills - San Antonio
+The Lodge Restaurant of Castle Hills, San Antonio, TX

 Chef Jason Dady of the Lodge Restaurant of Castle Hills in San Antonio and some of his fellow California Culinary Academy alums got together to prepare a forward-thinking, eclectic meal at the Beard House.
 These wonderful sweet and savory sandwiches were one of six hors d’oeuvre on the reception menu.
 The sandwiches are large enough to be eaten whole for lunch or brunch, or cut into halves or quarters for an hors d’oeuvre.